cu2/KT/docs/persona_interview_questions.md

     - Do you usually succeed in getting an answer?
     - If yes: how? (getting an answer vs trying to get one)
     - If not: why not? what (else) do you do?

+## Retro

+- Is there anything else you would like to add?
+- How would you improve this interview?
+What else would you ask?
+What would you skip?